rex-enigma/data_structures_and_algorithms_in_dart/lib/trees/binary_tree/binary_tree.md

 Binary tree is a tree data structure where each node has at MOST two children, often referred to as **left** and **right** children.
 It can be **unbalanced**(is a kind of binary tree where the depth of the two subtrees of any node can differ significantly.).

 Binary trees serve as the basis for many tree structures and algorithms.
+Pre-order, post-order and in-order are types of depth-first traversal

 #### Traversal algorithms(Types of depth-first traversal):
  pre-order, post-order and in-order traversal algorithms are best described by a tree image check [visual representation of the traversal algorithms in Baeldung website](https://www.baeldung.com/cs/depth-first-traversal-methods).